Slaayyz/Supra/README.md

 ### 📋 **Add New Commands**
 To add new commands:
 1. Create a new `.js` file in the `commands` folder.
-2. Use the following template for the command:
+2. Use the following template:
    ```javascript
    const { SlashCommandBuilder } = require('discord.js');